The importance of an independent national examination

 Because EBPHI does not depend on membership dues revenue, it is free to focus wholly on consumer protection in home inspector competency assessment.

 Since its creation in 1999, the NHIE has been recognized as the gold standard for valid, reliable, knowledge-based examination for home inspectors.

 The NHIE is used in 35 states and several Canadian provinces for the purpose of professional regulation.
 It is also the required examination of the nation’s only NCCA accredited home inspector certification program.
 The NHIE assures the state and, more importantly, the public that individuals have met a level of competence, knowledge and practice sufficient to protect the consumer.

 More than 6,300 National Home Inspector Exams were administered in the U.S. in 2019.

 The NHIE is owned and administered by EBPHI, a nonprofit corporation governed by a volunteer board of directors whose only purpose is to develop, maintain and administer a valid, reliable, and legally defensible home inspector competence assessment exam.

 Every year, EBPHI spends more than $100,000 to maintain, update and validate the examination to reflect technological advances in the home inspection profession.

-EBPHI has conducted five national role delineation studies (job analyses) for the professional home inspector – one in 1999, 2003, 2008, 2013 and 2017.
+EBPHI has conducted six national role delineation studies (job analyses) for the professional home inspector – one in 1999, 2003, 2008, 2013, 2017, and 2022.
 Role delineation studies are repeated every three to five years to ensure that the resulting test blueprint — the content areas and knowledge, skills and tasks examined—are congruent with current professional practice.
-More than 1,600 professional home inspectors from all 50 States, Puerto Rico and Canada participated in the 2017 study.
+More than 1,100 professional home inspectors from 49 States and 5 Canadian provinces participated in the 2022 study.